master-harvey/shortURLs/README.md

 Changing your managment URL or KEY is as easy as running the command again with the parameter(s) you wish to change:

-`cdk deploy --parameters URL=new.URL --parameters KEY=yournewpasskey`
+`cdk deploy --parameters URL=new.URL --parameters KEY=newpasskey`

+You can use the UI or PUT and DELETE requests to the created function URL to create or delete redirects.
+The function URL takes a payload body like: {"redirectTo":URL,"key":""} or {"redirectFrom":code,"key":""} for PUT and DELETE requests respectively.

-Thinking of adding authorized apigw to replace lambda+URL, frontend ui, etc
+Thinking of adding authorized apigw to replace lambda.